arunp77/Vision-Analytics/README.md

       ![image](https://user-images.githubusercontent.com/15100077/212930031-efc55dd5-9151-4f4a-8322-53a45c7d58ee.png)

       <p><img src="somephotos.jpg" alt="Trulli" width="300" height="200"></p>
       Hi there!
-My name is (insert name) and I am a (insert profession/career field).
+My name is Arun Kumar Pandey and I am a postdoctoral fellow at University of Delhi.
-      I have always been passionate about (insert field of interest) and have been working in this industry for (insert number) years.
-In my free time, I enjoy (insert hobbies/interests).
+      I have always been passionate about math and physics and have been working in this field for almost 6 years.
+In my free time, I enjoy hiking, reading classic books and watching movies.
 I am excited to meet new people and learn from their experiences and perspectives.
 I believe that we can all learn and grow from each other, and I am always open to hearing new ideas and approaches.
 I am a hard-working and reliable individual, and I am committed to delivering high-quality work in